RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD71815/README.md

 ### 01/2021 ROHM mainstream driver for BD71815

-We decided that it would be beneficial for all if these drivers were available in the mainstream Linux community kernel.
-After few weeks of work, initial set of patches was sent to the Linux kernel community in order to collect some feedback and to initiate the driver's (long) journey to community kernel :) Please note that the driver sent to upstream kernel does not yet contain the power-supply portion because the ROHM power-supply driver contains a very IC specific fuel-gauge algorithm and this may not fit as such to generic Linux driver.
+First set of the BD71815 PMIC drivers were included in the mainstream Linux version 5.13-rc1.
+Please note that the driver sent to upstream kernel does not yet contain the power-supply portion because the ROHM power-supply driver contains a very IC specific fuel-gauge algorithm and this may not fit as such to a generic Linux driver.
 More work is required to separate the fuel-gauge computations from IC specific code.
 We keep working on this but can not guarantee the end result yet.
 If you have a project where you need the battery fuel-gauge implemented in BD71815 driver you may:

 1. Get the upstream driver and add a power-supply driver in it.